Aims and Assumptions

 Yale School of Nursing’s founding dean, Annie W. Goodrich, wrote that nursing combines “the adventure of thought and the adventure of action.”* The post-master’s Doctor of Nursing Practice (D.N.P.) program, like the Yale Ph.D. and master’s degree programs, is built upon this rich history and tradition of encouraging innovative and progressive thought as a guide for adventurous action and practice.
 The Yale School of Nursing’s D.N.P. program focuses on aggregates/systems and health care organizations.
 Nursing practice, within this focus, provides for interventions that influence health care outcomes for individuals and populations, administration of nursing and health care organizations, and the development and implementation of health policy.
 The curriculum is designed to prepare transformational leaders with the knowledge, skills, and ability to impact health care delivery and health policy essential to ensure patient-centered cultural safety and improve the quality of outcomes for diverse populations within and across health care systems and organizations.

 An integrated theme throughout the curriculum is the importance of faculty and students working together to create forums for reflective action(s) essential for translating scientific evidence into guidelines for best practices across health care systems or other organizations.
 This part-time, three-year program is tailored for midcareer, working, master’s-prepared advanced practice nurses.
 Specifically, the D.N.P. combines online course work with intensive on-campus experiences.
-The entire program consists of seven required courses with selected corresponding clinical practica, culminating in a third-year capstone residency and corresponding project.*Annie Warburton Goodrich, The Social and Ethical Significance of Nursing (New York: Macmillan, 1933).
+The entire program consists of seven required courses with selected corresponding clinical practica, culminating in a third-year residency and project.*Annie Warburton Goodrich, The Social and Ethical Significance of Nursing (New York: Macmillan, 1933).

 Upon completion of the Doctor of Nursing Practice program, the graduate will demonstrate success in the areas of clinical practice, scholarship, and leadership, as follows: